theGholland/gmail-ai-responder/README.md

 ## How it works

 * **Gmail integration.** `runner.py` authenticates with Google via OAuth, retrieves thread contents and can create reply drafts.
-* **Local model interaction.** The assembled prompt (thread, draft, and goal) is sent to a locally hosted model through an OpenAI-compatible endpoint and the model's critique is returned.
+* **Model interaction.** The assembled prompt (thread, draft, and goal) is sent either to a locally hosted model via an OpenAI-compatible endpoint or to OpenAI's API, and the model's critique is returned.
 * **Web interface.** A small vanilla JS front-end talks to Flask endpoints to fetch threads, submit drafts/goals, and stream coaching output.
 * **Mad Libs reply.** A second button analyzes the thread for the sender's needs and generates a fill‑in‑the‑blank reply addressing them.
 * **Link scrubbing.** Any `http(s)` links in the thread are reduced to their bare domains before being sent to the model.